kelbein/Arriaga-lab-ccSpill/README.md

 ## Step 0, part 2: Organize data
-Before using this package, organize solution mode data into folders according to the attached file structure.
+Organize solution mode data into folders according to the attached file structure.
 Each date folder (date-1, date-2) that has at least one isotope (isotope-1) must also have metals.
 The concentrations for the levels (level-1, level-2, etc.) do not need to match.
 Fill in meta-data.csv with the isotopes and their concentration levels, in picomolars.
 Leave empty folders blank (no need to delete).

 Run this code to see the data file structure:

 browseVignettes("ccSpill")

+Run this code to create a copy of the folder structure in your working directory.

+create_ccSpill_folders("folder-name")

+A folder will be created with "folder-name" within your working directory.

+If more folders are needed, create more with the same structure.

+Update meta-data.csv with the isotope, antibody, and concentrations in pM for the folders that contain data.
+The isotope column for the metals folder is "all".

 ## Step 1: Load the meta-data.csv file